Explore more calculators

 What is a Stop Loss Calculator?

-A Stop Loss Calculator helps traders determine the exact price level where a trade should be closed to limit potential losses.
-In trading, controlling risk is more important than chasing profits.
-A properly placed stop loss protects your capital and keeps you in the game long enough to benefit from your strategy.
+A stop loss calculator helps traders determine the exact price level where a trade should be closed to limit potential losses.
+In trading, controlling risk is more important than chasing profits, and a properly placed stop loss protects your capital.

-Instead of guessing where to exit a losing trade, this tool calculates your stop loss automatically based on your entry price and the percentage of risk you are willing to take.
-This removes emotional decision-making and replaces it with a clear, rule-based approach.
+Instead of guessing where to exit a losing trade, this tool converts your entry price and risk percentage into a clear stop level.
+That removes emotional decision-making and replaces it with a simple rule.

 How This Calculator Works

-For a long trade, the stop loss is placed below the entry price.
-For a short trade, the stop loss is placed above the entry price.
+For a long trade, the stop loss is below the entry price.
+For a short trade, the stop loss is above the entry price.

-Many traders fail not because they lack good trade ideas, but because they do not control their losses.
-Without a stop loss, a single bad trade can wipe out weeks or even months of gains.
+Many traders fail not because they lack good ideas, but because they do not control losses.
+Without a stop loss, a single bad trade can erase a lot of progress.

 How to Use This Calculator